What does CNC stand for?

 The last feature that will help your business run smoothly is the tracking capabilities that come with CNC machines.
 You can use these to log how many units the machine has created, set up a routine for it to run on, and even maintain and retrieve the data when needed.
 This will be particularly helpful to management teams who need to make a record of the data in order to maximize efficiencies in production cycles.

-There are many different kinds of CNC Machines.
+There are many different types of CNC machines.
 Although there are numerous ones, we will be focusing on the six most common types, most often found in a machine shop.

-- CNC Milling Machines: CNC Milling machines can rotate cutting tools while your materials stay put.
+CNC milling machines can rotate cutting tools while your materials stay put.
 They tend only to produce square or rectangular-like products.

 For All Your Metal Needs, Contact Tampa Steel & Supply Today!